Small cell lung cancer limited stage

 Due to the aggressive nature of small cell lung cancer, about 25 percent of patients are diagnosed with the disease in the limited stage.
 With a limited diagnosis, the median survival rate is about 16-24 months, with 14 percent at a 5-year survival rate.

-There are numerous treatment options available for patients with advanced-stage disease at Cancer Treatment Centers of America (CTCA).
 We also provide therapies to ease the symptoms that can be associated with SCLC, while improving your quality of life.